 As per our constitution, the Standing Group held an election in June 2022 to renew a third of our Steering Committee and thus elect three new members.

-Stefania Panebianco, Dimiter Toshkov and Sarah Wolff have been elected as new members and they will start their term from September 2022.
+Stefania Panebianco, Dimiter Toshkov and Sarah Wolff have been elected as new members and they started their term from September 2022.

 The challenges the EU is currently facing confirm the need for building deeper knowledge about the EU to explain to the wider public what the EU does for EU and non-EU citizens.
 The EU deserves more visibility and a better understanding.
 For this reason, I would like to be a member of the SGEU Steering Committee.
 In the next four years, I would profit of such a role to foster innovative research on EU politics and new methods of teaching in European Studies.
 Students are eager to learn and young scholars are experiencing new research frontiers.
 They need all SGEU support.
 I am an Associate Professor of Political Science at the University of Catania and Holder of the Jean Monnet Chair ‘EU Mediterranean External Action’.
 I teach ‘Mediterranean Politics’ at the University of Catania, and ‘Migration Politics in the Mediterranean’ at LUISS-Guido Carli, Rome.
 I was previously Chair Holder at the University of Malta in 1998-1999 and visiting at IBEI, in Barcelona, in 2019.
 I will be at the University Pompeu Fabra in Autumn 2022.
 I assisted in the creation of the SGEU in 1995.
 It was an exciting esperience putting together the first SGEU Directory ever and mapping the ongoing research on the EU.
 The nascent SGEU community was applying Political Science conceptual categories and analytical tools to the EU.
 In those days, ECPR and SGEU Conferences were ‘a must’ for PhD students like me dealing with EU politics.
 More recently, I have served as an Executive Committee member for ECPR-SGIR, the European International Studies Association, the Italian Association for Political Science and its Standing Group on the European Union.